networknt/light-doc/content/en/tutorial/tram/todo-list/test.md

 docker-compose -f docker-compose-elasticsearch.yml up
 ```

-Two things should be verify before run the service:
+Two things should be verified before running the service:

 1. since we are using Elasticsearch for view persistence, please increase the docker memory
 space to 4gb  for the docker.
 The problem seems to be only on Mac Book Pro and Linux is fine.